ncatlab/nlab-content/pages/9081.md

  {#TopologicalLocalFieldTheoryInHigherGeometry}

 Another pleasant effect of the introduction of the Chern-Simons ""toy model"  for topological field theory was that, due to its conceptual simplicity, its basic structure could be appreciated also by mathematicians not trained in theoretical physics, who would otherwise fail to see through all the  physics jargon involved in the available discussion of realistic models.
-Accordingly, shortly afterwar Witten introduced Chern-Simons field theory,  the first mathematically precise axiomatizations of an $n$-dimensional _[[topological field theory]]_ was proposed, by [[Michael Atiyah]].
+Accordingly, shortly after th introduction of Chern-Simons field theory,  the first mathematically precise axiomatizations of an $n$-dimensional _[[topological field theory]]_ was proposed, by [[Michael Atiyah]]: "[[functorial quantum field theory]]".

 This axiomatization demands, in particular, for each [[closed manifold]] of [[dimension]] $(n-1)$ the assignment of a vector space